-1 credit Open to: 9th, 10th, 11th & 12th Per IEPC
+Open to: 11th & 12th per IEPC

-1 credit Open to: 10th & 11th This is an individualized Special Education course that will cover the Power Expectations of Algebra II at a slower pace.
+This is an individualized Special Education course that will cover the Power Expectations of Algebra II at a slower pace.
 Part A will review concepts taught in Algebra I and build skills to solve systems of equations with two or more variables.

 Prerequisite: Successful completion of Algebra I & Geometry